 24 hours a day, year round.
 Meteorologists are on duty 24 hours a day, 7 days a week.
 Additional forecasters will be brought in to staff for severe weather, to include that related to wildfire.
-Under the provisions of the National Fire Weather Agreement, special service provided by the Medford office will be done on a reimbursable basis.
+Under the provisions of the National Fire Weather Agreement, special service provided by the Medford Weather Forecast Office will be done on a reimbursable basis.